fatboyzz/batch_process/README.md

-# Batch Assign - Batch Assign Multiple Properties With ERNA Syntax
+# Batch Process - Batch Process Multiple Properties With ERNA Syntax

-## Why Batch Assign add-on
+## Why Batch Process add-on
 Sometimes we want to set properties or do some job with simple rules.
 These rules include